Professor Emeritus and BB&T Scholar of Economics

 As a faculty member in the Walker School of Economics at Clemson, McCormick earned numerous teaching awards, including the Prince Innovative Teacher of the Year, the Alumni Professor of the Year, Alumni Master Teacher, the MBA Professor of the Year and National Scholars Mentor Award.

 Senior Associate Dean

 B.S., Marketing, Oklahoma State University

-Prior to this appointment, Pickett served as professor and chair of the University’s Department of Marketing for 10 years.
-In this role, Pickett has been instrumental in developing a variety of innovative programs, which, in part, have led to departmental recognition by Clemson students three times as “best major on campus.”
-Pickett helped developed a unique leadership program for its students and several challenging undergraduate research experiences funded by external sources that linked communities, nonprofit organizations and businesses to faculty and student talent.
+Prior to his associate dean roles, Pickett was a professor and chair of the Department of Marketing from 2001-2011.
+As chair, he developed a variety of innovative programs including the innovative iLead initiative which led Clemson students to recognize the marketing program three times as “best major on campus.”
+Pickett helped develop several challenging undergraduate research experiences funded by external sources that linked communities, nonprofit organizations and businesses to faculty and student talent.
 He also established the college’s first academic sport program.

 Ph.D., Social Work (Family Therapy), University of Southern California

 Kinly Sturkie joined the Clemson faculty in 1982.
 Currently, his principal responsibilities include providing college-level support for all undergraduate programs, the Undergraduate Advising Center, and the Office of Student Enrichment.
 He also handles many of the day to day issues that arise within the college and serves as a liaison to many university administrative units.
 Prior to his service as an associate dean, Sturkie served for nine years as the chair of the Department of Sociology and Anthropology and two and a half years as interim chair of the Department of Political Science.
 He is also a former vice president and president of the Clemson University Faculty Senate and the 2003 recipient of the Clemson University Class of 1939 Award for Excellence.